zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 Based on the features I wanted for the solution, it was clear that I needed pipelines for labelling, data processing, model training as well as model inference.

 One great thing about using ZenML to setup pipelines is that it makes everything easily reproducible.
-Each pipeline is made up a sequence of steps and the outputs corresponding to each step are saved to the ZenML artifact store making it easy to track what went as input for any step of a pipeline.
+Each pipeline is made up a sequence of steps and the outputs corresponding to each step are saved in the artifact store corresponding to your ZenML stack - making it very easy to track things.

 With ZenML it was also very easy to pick and choose different components to setup stacks (infrastructure) for running the created pipelines.
 You could even create different stacks to run different kinds of pipelines depending on your use case.
 I used the stacks described below to build the necessary pipelines for my solution.

-Stack for Labelling & Data Processing pipelines included the following components:
+Stack for Annotation & Data Processing pipelines included the following components:

 * Orchestrator: Local Orchestrator
 * Artifact Storage: Azure Blob storage